actuator/7-Eleven-Bluetooth-Smart-Cup-Jailbreak/README.md

 Although modifying the application was trivial, it served as an interesting illustration bypassing client-side filtering.

-** CWE-602: Client-Side Enforcement of Server-Side Security | CWE-306: Missing Authentication for Critical Function
+** CWE-602: Client-Side Enforcement of Server-Side Security